-Adopting a gluten-free diet is a medical necessity for those who have been diagnosed with celiac disease, and is most certainly a beneficial tool for those who are found to have what is known as ‘nonceliac gluten intolerance’.
-But if you have not met with your medical provider and been diagnosed with either of these conditions, you may want to think twice if a gluten-free diet is right for you.
+Adopting a gluten-free diet is a medical necessity for those who have been diagnosed with Celiac disease, and is most certainly a beneficial option for those who have what is known to be ‘non-Celiac gluten intolerance’ or autoimmune disease.

-If you think you have celiac disease or may be gluten-intolerant, speak with your trusted health care provider before adopting a gluten-free diet.
+If you think you have Celiac disease or may be gluten-intolerant, speak with your trusted health care provider before adopting a gluten-free diet.
 Going gluten-free before you can get the appropriate diagnostic tests may give you false results and cause you further delay in finding the relief you are looking for.

-Limit Coffee Consumption
+You Must Limit Your Coffee Consumption

 “Currently, strong evidence shows that consumption of coffee within the moderate range (3 to 5 cups per day or up to 400 mg/d caffeine) is not associated with increased long-term health risks among healthy individuals.
 In fact, consistent evidence indicates that coffee consumption is associated with reduced risk of type 2 diabetes and cardiovascular disease in adults.
 Moreover, moderate evidence shows a protective association between caffeine intake and risk of Parkinson’s disease.
 Therefore, moderate coffee consumption can be incorporated into a healthy dietary pattern, along with other healthful behaviors”.

 I feel better knowing that my morning cup can fit nicely into my healthy lifestyle, just remember that what you put in your coffee counts too!
 Don’t go too crazy with the sugar and the creamer and you should be just fine.

 For a long time, we were urged to restrict the number of eggs that we consumed on a daily or weekly basis due to their high dietary cholesterol content, which was once thought to contribute to cholesterol levels found within the body.

 Eggs are a very healthy, and relatively inexpensive, source of protein – packing in 6 grams per egg – while also providing a whopping 13 essential vitamins and minerals.

 I like to use agave syrup in many of my recipes due to its liquid, sticky texture, but let me just say this right now – it is not any healthier than refined white sugar.

-So yes, agave syrup is the perfect sweetener for Almond Joy Energy Bites, but don’t think that you can use more because it is a ‘healthier’ version.
+So yes, agave syrup is the perfect sweetener for my Almond Joy Energy Bites, but don’t think that you can use more because it is a ‘healthier’ version.